lrnecgcysiam/one/posts/zelle.qr.code.md

 ## Alfred,

-Hey Alfred I am going to place the QR Code here since I can not sent you MMS Messages for some reason.
+ I am going to place the QR Code here since I can not sent you MMS Messages for some reason.

 --<cite>クリス</cite>